DevExpress/testcafe-live/README.md

     });

 test('My test with logged user', async t => {
-    // perform any action here as a logger user
+    // perform any action here as a logged user
 });
 ```